MohamedElashri/IsingModel/README.md

 - The Ising model implementation is based on the work of Wilhelm Lenz and Ernst Ising.
 - The Metropolis algorithm is a widely used Monte Carlo method for simulating physical systems.

-Feel free to customize and expand upon this README file to include any additional information or sections relevant to your project.